ashoksahoo/ashoksahoo.github.io/about.md

   creditlink: http://texturelovers.com
 ---
 I am a fullstack developer currently working at TechAnipr Pvt.
 Ltd., Hyderabad.
 I have completed my B.Tech in Chemical Engineering from National Institute of Technology, Rourkela.
 I am a avid follower of technology and always interested in  working with cutting edge technology.
+I love to take photos as well.

 ##Skills
 ------------